rvl-lab-utoronto/panda_robot/README.md

+# RVL University of Toronto

+This repository contains instructions for creating Gym like interfaces using the real Franka Emika Panda arm, for prototyping RL algorithms.

 # Running the Panda Arm through ROS or OpenAI Gym

 We assume there are two Ubuntu 18.04 machines: one running real-time Linux (let's assume it's an Intel NUC), called NUC and connected directly to the Franka FCI computer via the network 192.168.131.x, and another (let's assume it's a GPU-enabled machine), called GPU and connected to the NUC via the network 192.168.132.x.
 We assume you have followed the instructions for setting up ROS communication between different machines.